(She / Her) – Chairperson

 (She / Her) – East Gippsland / Wellington Representative

-Sarah Clarke grew up in the eastern suburbs of Melbourne, prior to moving to Gippsland in 2003.
-The gaps between the city and country were quickly evident in many areas, particularly inclusion and space for LGBTQI+ people.
+Sarah grew up in the eastern suburbs of Melbourne, prior to moving to Gippsland in 2003.
+The gaps between the urban and rural social scene were quickly evident in many areas, particularly inclusion and space for LGBTQI+ people.
 Sarah currently resides in East Gippsland, and is a strong advocate for increased access to health care; primary, secondary and tertiary, mental health service expansion, and social justice.

-Sarah’s professional background has been in health, for the last 10 years, where she worked in a community health organisation, predominantly in the Clinical & Nursing services team, and currently works in a management role within the health sector.
-Sarah frequently travels around Gippsland with her role, and has a passion for establishing relationships based on trust, respect and transparency.
-Sarah studied her Diploma in Community Health (Counselling) in 2013, Health Sciences in 2014, prior to undergraduate studies in Social Sciences (Community Welfare & Counselling) in 2015.
+Sarah’s professional background has been in primary health, for the last 10 years, where she worked in a community health organisation, prior to management roles within the health sector.
+Sarah frequently travels within Gippsland with her role, and has a passion for establishing relationships based on trust, respect and transparency.
+Sarah studied her Diploma of Community Health (Counselling) in 2013, Health Sciences in 2014, prior to undergraduate studies in Social Sciences (Community Welfare & Counselling) in 2015.

-Sarah is a mother of three young children, and in her spare time, volunteers as Secretary for Gippsland Lakes Roller Derby club, roller skates, and likes to travel (preferably with roller skates).
+Sarah is a mother of three young children, and in her spare time, volunteers as Secretary for Gippsland Lakes Roller Derby club, Gippsland Pride Initiative, roller skates, and likes to travel.

 (He / Him) – Baw Baw Representative